Margaret Dauler Wilson: Biography

 Margaret Wilson has been described as "the most eminent English-language historian of early modern philosophy of her generation" was awarded many honors over the course of her distinguished career, and was among only a handful of prominent female philosophers in a field overwhelmingly dominated by men.
 Wilson won a Guggenheim fellowship in 1977 and an American Council of Learned Societies fellowship in 1982.
 She was also a Centennial Medalist of the Harvard Graduate School of Arts and Sciences in 1989, and was elected a fellow of the American Academy of Arts and Sciences in 1992.
 In 1994, Wilson received Princeton University's Howard T. Behrman Award for distinguished achievement in the humanities.

-Active in professional organizations, Wilson served as vice-president of the Eastern Division of the American Philosophical Association (APA) for 1993-94 and for 1994-95.
+Active in professional organizations, Wilson served as vice-president of the Eastern Division of the American Philosophical Association (APA) for 1993-94 and for 1994–95.
 She also served on a number of APA committees, including the Subcommittee on the Status of Women in the Profession.
-President of the Leibniz Society of North America from 1985–90, she was a member of numerous other associations, such as the Hobbes Society, the Hume Society, the North American Spinoza Society and the British Society for the History of Philosophy.
+President of the Leibniz Society of North America from 1985 to 1990, she was a member of numerous other associations, such as the Hobbes Society, the Hume Society, the North American Spinoza Society and the British Society for the History of Philosophy.
 Wilson served as a juror for the Arts and Humanities for the 1997 Heinz Foundation awards.

 Wilson died at the age of 59 on August 27, 1998.